New Drill Rods with Double Start Thread Profiles

 Myth #1: We are drilling for diamonds

-This one is the most common myth and I can understand why.
+This is one of the most common myths and I can understand why.
 The term “diamond drilling” is misleading in a way, making people believe that we are drilling for diamonds and not that the drilling tools are made of diamonds.
 If I had a dollar for every person who assumed I was drilling for diamonds, I’d be a rich man.

 Myth #2: Diamond drilling is an easy job